Polarization of Quantum Channels using Clifford-based Channel Combining: Quantum Polarization Using Only Nine Clifford Gates

 Going back to the proof of our Lemma, by the definition of $ \mathcal{W} \boxast_{C} \mathcal{W}$ and using that $S^\dagger = S$, we may write:

-Now, it is easily seen that applying the swap gate on either the input or the output system of the $\mathcal{W} \otimes \mathcal{W}$ channel yields the same quantum channel, hence we may further write:
+Now, it is easily seen that the $\mathcal{W} \otimes \mathcal{W}$ channel is covariant with respect to the swap gate, {\em i.e.}, the swap gate commutes with the action of the channel.
+Hence we may further write:

 Hence, $\mathcal{W} \boxast_{C''} \mathcal{W} = S (\mathcal{W} \boxast_{C'} \mathcal{W}) S$, and using (\ref{eq:u_same_r}), with $\mathcal{N}:= \mathcal{W} \boxast_{C'} \mathcal{W}$ and $U:=S$, we get